madeso/xfx.js/readme.md

 Sometime around say 04/05 I tried to remake it in php and then later in c++ both significantly more advanced.
 This time I am more or less recreating the original with a few, but less complicated enhancements, as a learing project for "webdev".

+## todo

+* Make all magic and shout work
+* Rename shout to boast or something that won't be mixed up with shouts from elder scrolls
+* Make ui hover to the side instead on bottom
+* Change to tracery output instead of constant strings
+* Rewrite fixed battle to states with defend and attack bonuses